Bernard Indyke

 Gold & Wachtel (10 E 53rd St, NYC) represented Herman Finesod as defense counsel in Faircloth v.
 Finesod, 938 F.2d 513 (4th Cir.
 1991).
 Attorneys Elliot Silverman argued and William B. Wachtel filed the brief.
 This is the same law firm where Bernard Indyke placed his son Darren circa 1986.
 Gold & Wachtel was incorporated in NY on 11/16/1988 (ID 1307306), went inactive 04/04/2001.

 J. EPSTEIN & COMPANY INC. (NY Corp #1307306) was incorporated with GOLD & WACHTEL, ESQS as process agent at 10 East 53rd Street, NYC 10022.
 Filed ~1988, went inactive 04/04/2001.
-Gold & Wachtel was the firm where Bernard Indyke was manager/board member of client Jackie Fine Arts Inc. This directly links the law firm that employed Bernard to the earliest known Epstein corporate entity.
+Gold & Wachtel was the firm where Bernard Indyke was manager and board member of client Jackie Fine Arts Inc, tying the firm to the earliest known Epstein corporate entity.

 Bernard Indyke NOT named as defendant witness or co-conspirator in any court records found